 The Aurora awards are split into two areas: professional and amateur.
-Currently, the five professional awards in both English and French are Novel, Short Fiction, Graphic Novel, Poetry/Song and Other.
+Currently, the professional awards are Novel, YA Novel, Short Fiction, Graphic Novel, Poetry/Song, Artist and Related Work.

 Our definition of a professional is one that earns all or part of their living from an endeavour.
 This may be a flat rate or be based on commission.
 Getting paid with copies of your work or for sub-professional compensation is not a Professional standard.

 When referring to Novels an ISBN (International Standard Book Number) is required.
 This also includes Anthologies, Single Author Collections and the stories within them.
 It should not matter if a work is published by a major press house or a “vanity” press.
 We can also define a professional as someone who has a paying contract with a publisher for that work.